 A compact surface trawl was dragged behind each vessel to catch smaller plastic particles.
 The device, known as a Manta Trawl, is standard scientific equipment used for measuring concentrations of microplastics.

 The 171 foot-long Ocean Starr served as the fleet's mothership.
-It was fitted with two very wide nets designed to capture high volumes of all sizes of plastic debris.
+It was fitted with two 6-meter wide nets designed to capture high volumes of all sizes of plastic debris.

 THE OCEAN CLEANUP APP